Last Updated on October 4, 2024

 If you don’t have any recommendations from friends or family, a good starting point is the internet.

 You can use our find an instructor tool and enter your postcode.
 This will bring up driving instructors in your area.
-You can then look up their website or social media and see if they are a good fit for you.
+You can then look up their website or social channels and see if they are a good fit for you.

 Along with this, you could also ask in local Facebook groups or forums to see if other people have suggestions.
 You may find a new instructor that you have not come across yet, or just find out that an instructor you were already considering is worth going with!